saeg/ba-dua/README.md

 ### Agent instrumentation

 You can instead of offline instrumentation use the Java agent.
-Java agent instrument classes as they are loaded by de JVM.
+Java agent instrument classes as they are loaded by the JVM.
 Just include ba-dua JAR in the JVM Java agent option.

 ### Reporting